KawasakiWitch/KawasakiWitch/README.md

 I just like having fun with coding. <br>
 <br>
 📝If I'm not coding I'm probably writing <br>
-⛩️I speaking Japanese.
+⛩️I speak Japanese.
 Sometimes my comments are in Japanese <br>
 🩷Usually listening to music when I code <br>
 ##
 xoxo